 6. Condensed tomato soup

-The Johnston family loves a bargain, but they will draw the line when necessary.
+The Johnstons love a bargain, but they will draw the line when necessary.
 Case in point: tomato soup.

-Aldi’s Chef’s Cupboard Condensed Tomato Soup doesn’t compare with Campell’s Condensed Tomato Soup, they say.
-All four family members prefer Campbell’s; they find it richer, creamier and smoother.
+Aldi’s Chef’s Cupboard Condensed Tomato Soup doesn’t compare with Campbell’s Condensed Tomato Soup, they say.
+All four Johnston family members prefer Campbell’s; they find it richer, creamier and smoother.

 As Joshua Johnston concludes on Aldi Reviewer: